aerospike/aerolab/LATEST.md

 * ENHANCEMENT: For centos stream 8/9 installs, there is no more need to re-enable repos and sync distros.
 * ENHANCEMENT: All inventory instance listings in cloud will now show instance type in the last field.
 * ENHANCEMENT: Tested and documented podman backend support.
+* ENHANCEMENT: AGI: Check sftp access and file count in directory prior to creating anything.